- Some of these steps work only on Android 13 and up. Learn how to check your Android version.

 - This feature was previously known as Nearby Share.
 If you still find Nearby Share on some devices, Quick Share will still work.

-- For a Galaxy device with Android 10 & One UI 2.1 or later, the settings and features can be different.
-Learn about Quick Share feature on Galaxy devices.
+- For a Galaxy device with Android 10 and One UI 2.1 or later, the settings and features can be different.
+Learn about the Quick Share feature on Galaxy devices.

 Adjust Quick Share settings

 - At the top of your screen, swipe down.

 - If you can't find Quick Share :